-Arthur G. Jakoby is a member of Herrick's Executive Committee, co-chair of its Securities, Futures & Derivatives Litigation Practice Group and chair of its Title Insurance Practice Group.
+Arthur G. Jakoby is co-chair of Herrick's Securities, Futures & Derivatives Litigation Practice Group and chair of its Title Insurance Practice Group.

 For over 25 years, since leaving the U.S. Securities & Exchange Commission, Division of Enforcement, Arthur has represented regulated companies and individuals, Board of Directors and corporate management in matters concerning:

 According to the 2013 edition of US Legal 500: Arthur is "recommended for any matter requiring intelligence, perseverance and litigating and negotiating skills."
 A December 2012 Forbes magazine article lauded Arthur's recent $165 million dollar litigation victory: "The investors retained the law firm of Herrick, Feinstein LLP which through lead attorney Arthur Jakoby [achieved a] remarkable outcome…due in large part to a clever legal strategy featuring multiple parties, [and] multiple lawsuits…[T]he adoption of a shrewd multi-faceted legal strategy now 'virtually guarantees' that these investors will achieve what was previously unthinkable – realizing a legal profit from investing in [the Madoff] Ponzi scheme."